Alcohol withdrawal symptoms surface when an individual suddenly stops consuming alcohol.

 Unlike inpatient withdrawal treatment, outpatient withdrawal and detoxification treatment can often be completed at home or at an outpatient centre.

 Mild withdrawal symptoms are treated at home with medications including chlordiazepoxide.
-However, if severe withdrawal symptoms are encountered, the NHS usually admit individuals to hospital for additional treatment.
+However, if severe withdrawal symptoms are encountered, the NHS usually admit individuals to the hospital for additional treatment.

 Cognitive behavioural therapy is also provided when an individual chooses to take advantage of outpatient withdrawal treatment.
-Though both inpatient and outpatient withdrawal treatments are successful, here at Addiction Advocates, we advise those who contact us for support to attend an inpatient rehab.
+Though both inpatient and outpatient withdrawal treatments are successful, here at Addiction Advocates, we advise those who contact us for support to attend inpatient rehab.

 Contact Us Today For Immediate Help